ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 title: Modules
 short_title: Modules
 description: >
-  Modules are collections of definitions grouped together.
+  Modules are collections of definitions.
 This is the basic means to organise OCaml software.
 category: "Module System"
 ---